Hodge Theory for Linearized Boundary-Value Problems on General Geometric Structures: Examples: Overview

 For the Dirichlet pre-complex, in the sense of \defref{def:elliptic_pseudo_complex_intro}, we introduce the following sequence: \beq

-\eeq where, recall that $\Def:\frakX_{M}\to S^{2}_{M}$ is the adjoint of the tensor-divergence $\delBianchi:\Ckm{1}{1} \to \frakX_{M}$, i.e., the vector version of the Killing operator from \eqref{eq:BianchiKilling}, given explicitly by $\delta_{g}^*X=\tfrac{1}{2}\calL_{X}g$.
+\eeq Here, recall that $\Def:\frakX(M)\to S^{2}(M)$ is the adjoint of the tensor-divergence $\delBianchi:\Ckm{1}{1} \to \frakX(M)$, i.e., the vector version of the Killing operator from \eqref{eq:BianchiKilling}, given explicitly by $\delta_{g}^*X=\tfrac{1}{2}\calL_{X}g$.
+Thus, by choosing $\Gamma$ appropriately, one retains from this pre-complex the Dirichlet picture also for the Killing equations, yielding \thmref{thm:Killing}.
 Notably, for $\dim M > 3$, the sequence extends beyond the $\Ckm{3}{2}$-level, resulting in a generalization of the Calabi pre-complex introduced earlier in \secref{sec:KillingHessianIntro}.
 To keep the discussion concise, we focus here only on the first two segments.

 This sequence comes with the associated boundary systems: \beq

 \eeq where $\mathrm{S}_{g}:\plCkm{1}{1} \oplus \plCkm{1}{1}\rightarrow \plCkm{1}{1} \oplus \plCkm{1}{1}$ is a zero-order isomorphism.